-- (i)

-- (1)
+\ \ \ \ \ (g) \ \ \ (1) \ \ \

-- (ii) With respect to the Search Copy, the U.S. acted as the International Searching Authority, except for the written opinion of the International Search Authority which shall not be available until the expiration of thirty months from the priority date; or

-3. Section 1.413 is amended by revising paragraphs (a) and (c) to read as follows:
+- (ii) With respect to the Search Copy (the copy of an international application kept by the Office in its capacity as the International Searching Authority, see PCT Article 12(1)), the U.S. acted as the International Searching Authority, except for the written opinion of the International Search Authority which shall not be available until the expiration of thirty months from the priority date; or - (3) Access to international application files for international applications which designate the U.S. and which have been published in accordance with PCT Article 21(2), or copies of a document in such application files, will be permitted in accordance with PCT Articles 30 and 38 and PCT Rules 44ter.1, 94.2 and 94.3, upon written request including a showing that the publication of the application has occurred and that the U.S. was designated. - 3.
+Section 1.413 is amended by revising paragraphs (a) and (c) to read as follows: